HughesSeanKyle/book-works-email-service/features.md

 Spark plan (Firebase) no longer offers cloud functions as a service.
 However, stick to microservice architecture, create this service and deploy with render.
 Only issue os that you will not have auto scalling and all the great features that come with serverless functions.

 Update: 10/02 - Vercel offers FaaS (Functions as a Service) - Use
+NOTE: 12/02 - Opted to use regular express server and deploy to Vercel.
+Better debugging options and can test locally with more ease.
+Downside - Server will always be running even if no acitvity.

 - Setting up Nodemailer for with secure password - More info available [`here`](https://stackoverflow.com/questions/72470777/nodemailer-response-535-5-7-8-username-and-password-not-accepted)